 As the author states, there are possible non-bias causes of the gender gap in technology.
 Just stating this does not make it discriminatory.
-I also find nothing offensive if the stereotypical gender traits listed is due to sex differences in the brain and confirmed by science (as mentioned here - "One does not need to deny science and biological differences to fight discrimination").
-However, the problem, is how such trait differences (whether they are due to cultural and/or biological factors) have been used historically (and continues to be done) to oppress groups and to further sexism and racism.
-The problem is when gender group traits (whether due to cultural and/or biological factors) are listed as evidence for why women are not suitable for engineering, or positions of leadership, or other positions of power or high-paying jobs as done in the manifesto, thereby discriminating and creating a hostile workplace for women in general.
-One can argue that it is these very traits (collaboration, openness, empathy) that will make a good leader (in technology or any field), but that might be a digression from the discussion at hand.
+I also find nothing offensive if the stereotypical gender traits listed is due to sex differences in the brain and confirmed by science - one does not need to deny science and biological differences to fight discrimination.
+However, the problem is how such trait differences (whether they are due to cultural and/or biological factors) have been used historically (and continues to be done) to oppress groups and to further sexism and racism.
+The problem is when gender group traits (whether due to cultural and/or biological factors) are listed as evidence for why women are not suitable for engineering or positions of leadership, or other positions of power or high-paying jobs, thereby discriminating and creating a hostile workplace for women in general, as done in this Google Manifesto**.
+One can argue that it is these very traits (collaboration, openness, empathy) that will make a good leader in technology or any other field, but that might be a digression from the discussion at hand.

-I agree with the author on many other points as well: Google seeking to fulfill a quota of 50-percent of women in Science and Technology could be unrealistic.
+I agree with the author on many other points as well: Google seeking to fulfill a quota of 50-percent of women in science and technology could be unrealistic.
 In fact, I do believe enforcing quotas in any field can be harmful - rather, we should be focusing on removing barriers, and making the field attractive for all to pursue.
 The gender stereotype listed in the manifesto clearly privileges me as a woman in my life choices, interests and inclinations to pursue my second career in psychology after more than a decade in engineering.
 I did not find the manifesto personally offensive, as I identify with that gender stereotype and am proud of the traits that are mentioned.
-However, being a woman, and having been at the receiving end of hate crimes and sexism during my years as an undergraduate minority student in Engineering (in India, I should mention), it is not hard for me to also see the harmful and corrosive effects of such a manifesto, which is in contrast to some men, or others in positions of privilege, who are having a hard time comprehending why this manifesto could be offensive.
-Clearly, there is need for more understanding and empathy from those in privilege towards those being discriminated, and openness to hearing each others' experiences.
+However, being a woman, and having been at the receiving end of hate crimes and sexism during my years as an undergraduate minority student in Engineering (in India, I should mention), it is not hard for me to also see the harmful and corrosive effects of such a manifesto**, which is in contrast to some men, or others in positions of privilege, who are having a hard time comprehending why this manifesto could be offensive.
+Clearly, there is need for more understanding and empathy from those in privilege towards those being discriminated, and openness to hearing each other’s experiences.